Send SNMP events to Splunk Enterprise

 The simplest configuration is:

 # snmptrapd -Lf /var/log/snmp-traps

-snmptrapd would accept all incoming notifications, and log them automatically (even if no explicit configuration was provided).
-Starting with
+snmptrapd apply access control checks to all incoming notifications instead of accepting and logging them automatically (even if no explicit configuration was provided).
+If you run

-snmptrapd is run without suitable access control settings, then such traps will not be processed.
+snmptrapd without suitable access control settings, then it does not process those traps.
 You can avoid this by specifying:

 # snmptrapd -Lf /var/log/snmp-traps --disableAuthorization=yes

 Troubleshoot problems with SNMP

 If you experience problems sending SNMP traps to Splunk Enterprise, consider that: